AMES (singer)

 Amy Kuney (born August 6, 1985), known professionally as AMES, is an American singer, songwriter, and musician.

 Kuney became well known for her videos on YouTube, which included covers and original songs.
 Kuney has posted covers of songs by Joni Mitchell, Damien Rice, P!nk, Fleetwood Mac, Coldplay, Jace Everett, Patty Griffin, and Sam Sparro.
+She has since become a known songwriter and artist in her own regard.

 Early life

 Kuney began piano lessons at the age of four and participated in piano recitals and church performances growing up.
 She wrote her first song at the age of 12.
 When she was 13, Kuney's father moved the family from their home in Oklahoma to Honduras to live as missionaries after he saw a video highlighting the destruction of Hurricane Mitch.
 Kuney started playing guitar when she taught herself guitar chords off of a poster her dad bought from Wal-Mart after a trip to the United States at the age of 16.